 1. Employees are uncertain about their responsibilities

-In addition, managers and supervisors who must review and approve expenditures will all end up “doing their own thing”, which may even differ at different times.
-Will the manager remember how he treated some similar situation months ago?
+Furthermore, managers and supervisors who are required to evaluate and approve spending will all wind up “doing their own thing,” which may even differ at various times.
+Will the manager recall how he handled a similar issue a few months ago?

 2. Employees are uncertain about the types of expenses allowed

 Just as important, employees must be aware of the types of expenses that are reimbursable.
 They are entitled to be reimbursed for expenses that are necessary, reasonable and actually incurred when traveling on authorized company business.
 These generally can include the cost of meals, accommodation, entertainment, transportation and a number of ancillary expenses, such as tips.